quantiacs/documentation/en/source/user_guide/macro.md

 ## Bureau of Labor Statistics data

 The [**U.S. Bureau of Labor Statistics**](https://www.bls.gov) is the principal agency for the U.S. government in the field of labor economics and statistics.
 It provides macroeconomic data in several interesting categories: prices, employment and unemployment, compensation and working conditions and productivity.
 Quantiacs has implemented these datasets on its cloud and makes them also available for local use on your machine.
-For more informations on using the Quantiacs toolbox and datasets offline, please read our [instructions](https://quantiacs.com/documentation/en/user_guide/local_development.html) on local installation.
+For more information on using the Quantiacs toolbox and datasets offline, please read our [instructions](https://quantiacs.com/documentation/en/user_guide/local_development.html) on local installation.

 ----